smarteditors/slate/source/includes/photos/_update.md

 }
 ```

-This endpoint updates a specific Photo.
+This endpoint attached a file to a specific Photo record.

 ### HTTP Request